Easy Spam Gimbap (Seaweed Rice Rolls)

 2. Prep fillings.
 Cut the cucumber into thin strips.
 Arrange pickled daikon on a platter.
 Add white rice to a large bowl.
 Place perilla leaves on a platter.

 3. Assemble Gimbap.
-Add one Nori sheet (flat side down) on a clean cutting board.
+Add one Nori sheet (smooth side down, rough side up) on a clean cutting board.
 Using food preparation gloves, add rice on top of the seaweed.
 Spread the rice in a thin layer, to the edges, leaving a 1-inch border at the top.
 Spread rice as evenly as possible.
 Add the perilla or lettuce leaves slightly below the center of the nori sheet.
 Add the rest of the fillings on top of the leaves: spam, pickled daikon, and cucumber.

 4. *Note: For a stronger Spam flavor, add 4 total pieces of Spam.
 For a milder Spam flavor, add 2 total pieces.